nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Glossary

+* **CLI**: Short for Command Line Interface, is a text-based interface where the user types commands for the system to pick up
+* **GUI**: Short for Graphical User Interface, is an interface made up of a set of buttons/menus which the user can use to make the system run specific tasks.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others